 Please click here for my CV.

-My third book, Make China Great Again Online Alt-History Fiction and Popular Authoritarianism is coming out soon, with Columbia UP again!
-Below is the introduction.
+My book, Make China Great Again: Online Alt-History Fiction and Popular Authoritarianism is coming out!

 To access my profile on Google Scholar, Research Gate and SSRN: